 - The academic college, department, or committee responsible for determining the minimum standards required to receive credit for a nationally recognized exam.

 - The unit on campus offering coursework that is the same or substantially similar to the subject area of the nationally recognized exam.

 - The process by which a student accepts the University’s offer for admission and indicates that he or she intends to enroll.

 - The minimum exam score a student must earn in order to receive University credit for a nationally recognized exam.

 - Exams overseen by an independent organization (e.g., College Board) that determines the national standard for the exams’ content and scores.

-- Academic unit authority (academic departments on the Twin Cities, Duluth, Crookston, and Rochester campuses; Scholastic Committee on the Morris campus; Academic Standards and Policy Committee on the Crookston campus)
+- Academic unit authority (academic departments on the Twin Cities, Duluth, and Rochester campuses; Scholastic Committee on the Morris campus; Academic Standards and Policy Committee on the Crookston campus)